-- The Annual Enrollment Period is from October 15 to December 7. - Choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: - o Another Medicare health plan, with or without prescription drug coverage. - o Original Medicare with a separate Medicare prescription drug plan. - o Original Medicare without a separate Medicare prescription drug plan. - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+The Annual Enrollment Period is from October 15 to December 7.

+Choose to keep your current coverage or make changes to your coverage for the upcoming year.
+If you decide to change to a new plan, you can choose any of the following types of plans:

-Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 or more days in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+- Another Medicare health plan, with or without prescription drug coverage. - o Original Medicare with a separate Medicare prescription drug plan.

+OR

+o Original Medicare without a separate Medicare prescription drug plan.

-• Your membership will end in our plan when your new plan's coverage begins on January 1.
+Your membership will end in our plan when your new plan's coverage begins on January 1.